-Describe:

 Department of Administrative Services through a private collection agency.

 Recover through repayment plans.

-Describe:

-Active C4K providers are able to have their payment adjusted.

-Describe:

-Active C4K providers are able to have their payment adjusted.
+Reduce payments in subsequent months.

-■ Recover through state/territory tax intercepts.
+Recover through state/territory tax intercepts.

-Describe:

 Department of Administrative Services intercept state tax funds.

 Recover through other means.
 Describe:

-■ Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
+Establish a unit to investigate and collect improper payments and describe the composition of the unit below.

-Describe:

 C4K Recoupment conduct thorough investigations.

-☑ Other

-Describe:

-The responsibility for repaying an overpayment falls on the parent unless the

-c) Check and describe all activities that the Lead Agency will use to investigate and recover improper payments due to agency errors.
+The responsibility for repaying an overpayment falls on the parent unless the overpayment was caused solely by the provider or the provider was the only party that benefited from the overpayment c) Check and describe all activities that the Lead Agency will use to investigate and recover improper payments due to agency errors.
 Include in the description how each activity assists in the investigation and recovery of improper payments due to administrative errors.
 Include a description of the results of such activity.

-benefited from the overpayment

-overpayment was caused solely by the provider or the provider was the only party that

-Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount Describe: Describe: Department of Administrative Services through a private collection agency.
+Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount

+Coordinate with and refer to the other state/territory agencies (e.g., state/territory collection agency, law enforcement agency).

+Department of Administrative Services through a private collection agency.

 Recover through repayment plans.

 Establish a unit to investigate and collect improper payments.

-Active C4K providers are able to have their payment adjusted. ▼ Reduce payments in subsequent months.
-Describe: Active C4K providers are able to have their payment adjusted. ■ Recover through state/territory tax intercepts.
-Describe: Department of Administrative Services intercept state tax funds.
+Reduce payments in subsequent months.

+Recover through state/territory tax intercepts.

+Department of Administrative Services intercept state tax funds.

 Recover through other means.

-Describe: Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
-Describe: C4K Recoupment conduct thorough investigations ▼ Other Describe: Through a Memorandum of Agreement between the OEC and Department of Social Services (DSS), the OEC utilizes the DSS Fraud Early Detection Unit (FRED) as a system to detect and prevent errors before the agency approves benefits.
+Establish a unit to investigate and collect improper payments and describe the composition of the unit below.

+C4K Recoupment conduct thorough investigations

+Through a Memorandum of Agreement between the OEC and Department of Social Services (DSS), the OEC utilizes the DSS Fraud Early Detection Unit (FRED) as a system to detect and prevent errors before the agency approves benefits.
 This program is a fraud prevention program.